jlyst/101-project-template/README.md

 ## What is [Project Name]?

-[Describe the applications functional purpose.]
+[Describe the application's functional purpose.]

 ## Who is [Project Name] for and what value does it bring?